GSuryaP/GSuryaP/README.md

 - A passionate learner, constantly exploring the world of coding and technology.
 - Each day, I embark on new learning adventures in algorithms, system design, and full-stack development.
-- All of my projects are available at: [My GitHub](https://github.com/GSuryaP)
 - Currently pursuing **Computer Science Engineering (CSE)** in India.
 - Ask me about **C, Python, Problem Solving, and Project Building**
 - Reach me at: **gonellasurya2005@gmail.com**